ahalbert/strawk/README.md

     print "--header--"
 }

-# The first and highest priority expression
+# The first and highest priority expression - other blocks will not run if this matches.
 /foobar/ {
     # do something
 }